peterlgarland/WinCertes/README.md

 If you cannot provide a fix for the problem yourself, please file an issue and describe the fault with steps to reproduce.

-The development requires Visual Studio 2017 or 2019, and Wix if you want to build the installer.
+The development requires Visual Studio 2017 or 2019 or 2022, and Wix if you want to build the installer.

-This project is (c) 2018-2019 Alexandre Aufrere
+This project is (c) 2018-2022 Alexandre Aufrere
 GUI is (c) 2021 Peter Luke Garland

 Released under the terms of GPLv3